Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 print('Loop has ended')  # runs after the condition becomes False
 ```

-### lab2g.py - Understanding While Loops in Python
+### Task5 - Understanding While Loops in Python
 **Objective:** To explore counter-controlled and event-driven while loops in Python and understand common loop-related errors such as the off-by-one error.

 **Instructions**
-- Fill in the required fields in comment section
+- Create a new file `task5.py` and add the comment section at the top.
-- Copy the above code block in lab2g.py.
+- Copy the above code block in task5.py.
 - Change the value of count to 1 and then run the program to see how many times the loop runs.
 - Next change the while condition to `count < 5 ` and then run the program to see how many times the loop runs.
 - Next change the condition to `count <= 5` and then run the program to see how many times the loop runs.
 - What did you observe in all of the above examples when you change the value of loop variable or the expression.
 It is important that you are well aware of initial value of loop variable and the condition in the loop expression to know exactly how many times the loop will be executed.
-- Search on the internet about "What is off by 1 error in loops"?
+- In the word document, under `Task5` write your reflections of this task.

 Next, we will do a more complex but really useful example.
 In Python, we often use while loop to see if the user entered the required value.
 We keep asking the user for a value until the user enters the correct value.
 This is a scenario-driven by an event rather than driven by a counter, because you do not know how many times the user will enter the incorrect value before the user enters the correct value.
 See the example below: